Enhancement of damping in a turbulent atomic Bose-Einstein condensate

-In this paper, we present an experimental investigation of the viscous effects of turbulence in atomic BECs.
-We generate a spin-1 BEC in a non-equilibrium steady state characterized with a turbulent spin-superflow~\cite{hong2023spin,jung2023random,kim2024chaos,fujimoto2014} and examine the impact of turbulence on the damping of collective quadrupole oscillations of the BEC.
-By comparing systems with and without turbulence, and measuring the temperature dependence of the damping rates, we reveal that turbulent BECs exhibit enhanced damping beyond the theoretical predictions for thermal Landau damping~\cite{landaudamping,fedichev1998damping}.
-Using a classical turbulence framework~\cite{landau1987fluid,schmitt2007about}, we introduce a turbulent kinematic viscosity, $\nu_\text{T}$ , to explain the additional damping observed, and our results suggest that $\nu_\text{T} \sim 0.05 \times h/m$ with $h$ being Planck's constant and $m$ the atomic mass.
-This work opens new avenues for the experimental studies of the hydrodynamic properties of superfluid turbulence, using atomic BECs with steady-state turbulence.
+In this Letter, we experimentally investigate turbulence-enhanced momentum transport in atomic BECs.
+Using continuous spin driving, we create a spin-1 BEC in a non-equilibrium steady state that hosts turbulent spin-superflow~\cite{hong2023spin,jung2023random,fujimoto2014}.
+We then examine how this turbulence affects the damping of collective quadrupole oscillations of the BEC [Fig.~1(a)].
+By comparing systems with and without turbulence, and measuring the temperature dependence of the damping rates, we find that turbulent BECs exhibit enhanced damping relative to the Landau-damping expectation for equilibrium condensates~\cite{pethick2002bose,fedichev1998damping}.
+We express this excess in terms of an effective kinematic viscosity, $\nu_\text{T}$, directly analogous to the turbulent viscosity of classical fluids~\cite{landau1987fluid,schmitt2007about}, and discuss plausible pathways for damping enhancement.